 INNISFIL WATER TREATMENT LOW LIFT BUILDING

-Water filtration buildings, whose shoreline sites are determined by the pragmatics of their water purifying duties, are typically expressed as fortified, impenetrable boxes, void of any human interaction.
-At best, attempts are made to hide the buildings within their communities by cladding them in materials extracted from the neighbourhood, and capping them with imitation roofs.
-Comparatively, during the 18th century, especially in England, utilitarian buildings of various industrial functions began to be treated as “follies”, charged with new architectural interest and purpose.
+Water filtration buildings, whose shoreline sites are usually determined by the pragmatics of their water purifying duties, are typically expressed as fortified, impenetrable boxes, void of any human interaction.
+At best, attempts are made to hide the buildings within communities by cladding them in materials extracted from the neighbourhood (brick, siding, stone, etc.) and capping them with imitation roofs.
+As a point of interest, in 18th century England, utilitarian buildings of various industrial functions began to be treated as “follies” and became charged with new architectural interest and purpose.

-With this in mind, we began to look closely at how the expansion to the Innisfil water treatment low lift building could participate in its site at Innisfil Beach Park, while simultaneously expressing its water purification function, in the spirit of an 18th century folly.
+With this in mind, we began to look at how the expansion to the Innisfil water treatment low lift building could work with its site (Innisfil Beach Park), to simultaneously express its water purification function, but in the spirit of an 18th century folly.

-The low lift building sits right at the vehicular entrance to Innisfil Beach Park, at the intersection of Innisfil Beach Road and Lakelands Avenue.
-Strategically, by expanding the low lift building to the south, we have created a long western facade, whose length will now participate in guiding visitors to the brick clad park entrance pavilion.
-The new southern facade will also perform a similar function, guiding pedestrians along an existing gravel pathway, while lending interest to the view of Lake Simcoe to the east.
+The low lift building is positioned right at the entrance of Innisfil Beach Park, at the intersection of Innisfil Beach Road and Lakelands Avenue.
+Strategically, by expanding the low lift building to the south, we created a long western facade, whose length now participates in guiding visitors to the brick-clad park entrance pavilion.
+The new southern facade also performs a similar function, guiding pedestrians to an existing gravel pathway, while lending interest to the view of Lake Simcoe, to the east.

-Abstracted from water itself, the building’s facade is expressive of both its inherent “clear/silver” colour and varying texture of “bubbles”.
-When combined, the two concepts result in facades which have arching glass block windows concentrated at the building’s corners, allowing obscured views of the building’s inner workings, all framed within a reflective chrome palette.
-These reflective facades make even greater connections to the setting, by reflecting the trees and lakefront onto the building, quietly reminding us of our fundamental relationship with clean water.
-As such, the building’s architectural language is nothing less than a “conversation piece”, true to its 18th century origins, while functioning as an architectural “guide” within its waterfront park setting.
+As an abstraction of water, the building’s facade becomes expressive of both its inherent clear/silver colour and a bubble-like texture.
+When combined, the two concepts result in facades which have arching glass block windows located at the building’s corners, allowing views of the building’s inner workings, all framed within a reflective chrome palette.
+These reflective facades make even greater connections to the setting, by reflecting everything around them, including the trees and lakefront, quietly reminding us that water is fundamentally part of all life.
+As such, the building’s architectural language is nothing less than a “conversation piece”, true to its 18th century inspiration, while functioning as a guide to its waterfront park setting.

 LOCATION: Innisfil, Ontario